Sexy Beast IV

 Chanku Destiny is the 10th story in the Wolf Tales saga.

-Chanku Destiny from Sexy Beast IV will soon be available as a single-title ebook novella.
-Release date to be announced.
+Chanku Destiny from Sexy Beast IV is available as a single-title ebook novella.

 "...With Chanku Destiny, Kate Douglas adds another exciting tale about the Chanku that will have fans of the series clamoring for more...Three enticing tales written by three talented ladies are what readers will find beneath the covers of SEXY BEAST IV.
 All three stories are enjoyable and intriguing, but my favorites were Chanku Destiny and Abundance.
 Amidst the sex and arousal, there is also a story within the chapters of these delectable romances."